Published here is a compilation of relevant data and statistics from companies that have participated in the Circulytics assessments to date.

 The Enablers category consists of qualitative indicators that are used to assess how well-positioned a company is to transition to a more circular way of doing business in the future.
 Enablers, such as strategic prioritisation of the circular economy, are almost always precursors to outcomes, such as circular material flows.

-The Outcomes is the second category shown in the survey.
+The second category is Outcomes.
 It has six themes, but only a subset is relevant for any given company depending on its characteristics.
 The themes are:

 Products and materials